 - Growth, youth, vitality, and virility

-In our modern world it is all to easy to feel disconnected from nature.
+In our modern world, it is all too easy to feel disconnected from nature.
 The Greenman is here to remind us that we are an integral part of nature, not separate from it.
 Building your connection to the Greenman will only enhance your connection to the natural world all around you.
 I hope you are inspired by the ideas here to create your own working relationship with the Greenman and to connect more deeply with nature.

 An A, B, C of Witchcraft Past and Present by Doreen Valiente

 The Witches' God by Janet and Stewart Farrar

 I love green too!
 It's so important to get back to those childhood tenancies - good for you!